espnet/espnet/doc/espnet2_format_wav_scp.md

 ref_channels=0  # If the input data has multiple channels and you want to use only a single channel in the file (please spicify the channel with 0-based number)
 ./scripts/audio/format_wav_scp.sh --nj "${nj}" --cmd "${cmd}" --audio_format "${audio_format}" --fs "${fs}" --ref_channels "${ref_channels}" somewhere/wav.scp output_dir

-# The, you can find output_dir/wav.scp
+# Then, you can find output_dir/wav.scp
 ```

 See also: